The tournament is scheduled to begin at 9 a.m. Friday and run through Sunday afternoon.

 The Lady Techsters had two bowlers finish in the Top 50 individually

 The Lady Techsters return to action on Nov.
 14 at the Alabama State Hornet Classic

 The three-day tournament begins at 9:30 a.m. on Friday morning in New Orleans

 The three-day tournament begins Friday morning at Palace Lanes in Houston

-With a full season of work under his belt, Miles now enters his second season at the helm of the Lady Techster Bowling program.
+Miles now enters his fourth season at the helm of the Lady Techster Bowling program.